jaydson/es7-async/README.md

 	console.log('Promises/products >>>', products);
 });
 ```
-With promises, we can also have parallel execution easily:
+With promises, we can easily have parallel execution:
 ```javascript
 // Parallel operations with promises
 // Getting data, users and products